mossy2100/ecmascript/base4and32literals.md

 For consistency with the current EcmaScript langauge specification and to reduce programmer error, this behaviour is **not** proposed for inclusion in the feature.
-The presence of any invalid letters or other characters in an triacontakaidecimal integer literal, including "O", "I" and "L" , should trigger a syntax error, and _parseint()_ should return "NaN" (or ignore trailing invalid characters as usual) as it does when parsing integer literals in other radixes.
+The presence of any invalid letters or other characters in an triacontakaidecimal integer literal, including "O", "I" and "L" , should trigger a syntax error, and _parseint()_ should return "NaN", or ignore trailing invalid characters, as it currently does when parsing integer literals in other radixes.

 ## Proposed implementation